mui/mui-x/docs/data/data-grid/server-side-data/index.md

 title: React Data Grid - Server-side data
 ---

-# Data Grid - Server-side data 🚧
+# Data Grid - Server-side data [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

 <p class="description">The data grid server-side data.</p>

-## Overview
+## Introduction

-Managing server-side data efficiently in a React application can become complex as the dataset grows.

-Without a dedicated module that abstracts its complexities, developers often face challenges related to manual data fetching, pagination, sorting, and filtering, and it often gets trickier to tackle performance issues, which can lead to a poor user experience.
+Server-side data management in React can become complex with growing datasets.
+Challenges include manual data fetching, pagination, sorting, filtering, and performance optimization.
+A dedicated module can help abstract these complexities, improving user experience.

-Have a look at an example:

-### Example scenario

-Imagine having a data grid that displays a list of users.
-The data grid has pagination enabled and the user can sort the data by clicking on the column headers and also apply filters.

-The data grid is configured to fetch data from the server whenever the user changes the page or updates filtering or sorting.
+Consider a data grid displaying a list of users.
+It supports pagination, sorting by column headers, and filtering.
+The grid fetches data from the server when the user changes the page or updates filtering or sorting.

 ```tsx
 const [rows, setRows] = React.useState([]);